2022 Yamaha YZ450FX

 Overall, the bike is built well too.
 We didn’t have any issues with broken spokes, broken welds, bolts falling out, etc. The ease of removing a shock with the stock tank is one of the best.
 Simply removing the seat and gas tank in just a couple of bolts opens up to quite a bit of the bike.
 If you have a desire to check valves, it’s all right there as well.
 No issues with the starting, and it usually started fairly quickly unlike the YZ250F’s which are known to take longer.

 Brakes are average which isn’t a bad thing.
+The front brake doesn't feel all that powerful since it isn't as touchy as other bikes out there, but they are very progressive and provide ample stopping power.
+Some of our testers prefer this brake over others for the modulated feel it brings.
 Most of our riders like the smaller 240mm rear disc as it’s a little less grabby.
 The stock chain is built to last and will outdo the aluminum sprockets that come on it.
 Wheels are pretty strong, though we did get some smaller dents in them with all of the racing we did.

 - A very neutral, get on and go motorcycle for the masses.